 Notes

-- Cook's Tips: Taste the broth before you start dropping in the dumplings.
-If it's not quite as flavorful as you'd like, add one or two chicken stock cubes (I prefer Knorr brand).
+- Taste the broth before you start dropping in the dumplings.
+If it’s not quite as flavorful as you’d like, add one or two chicken stock cubes.
 It may also need salt.
-This is the time to add a little more if needed.
-I almost always add two or three tablespoons of butter to the broth.
-I know, I know, this is already a highly caloric recipe but what the heck.

 - I usually serve these with some fresh green beans on the side.
 Green peas would also be good.
 And why not have a peach cobbler for dessert?

-- Like with most all leftovers, you'd need to put your chicken and dumplings in a container with a good fitting top and store them in the refrigerator.
-They'll keep for up to three days.
+- Like with most all leftovers, you’d need to put the completely cooled chicken and dumplings in a container with a good fitting top and store them in the refrigerator.
+They’ll keep for up to three days.

 Nutrition Information